franjuan/vatuta/docs/integrations.md

 ### Using JIRA Integration

 The JIRA source can be configured in `config/vatuta.yaml`.
-See the [JIRA source documentation](sources/jira.md) for detailed configuration options.
+See the [JIRA source documentation] (sources/jira.md) for detailed configuration options.

 To query the assistant with JIRA data: